sixach/lint-action/README.md

 ### Auto-fixing workflow files

-If `auto_fix` is enabled and the default `GITHUB_TOKEN` is used, none of the linters should be allowed to change files in `.github/workflows` as the token doesn't have the necessary `workflow` permission.
+If `fix_mode` is enabled and the default `GITHUB_TOKEN` is used, none of the linters should be allowed to change files in `.github/workflows` as the token doesn't have the necessary `workflow` permission.
 This can be achieved by specifying the directory with source files as an argument for the used linter.
 [Source](https://github.community/t/github-linting-remote-rejected/121365)